gabrielecanepa/dotfiles/.github/README.md

 ## Installation

-1. **Fonts**
+1. **Font**

    To display icons in your terminal, download a font supporting [Nerd Fonts](https://nerdfonts.com), like [Monaco Nerd Mono](https://github.com/Karmenzind/monaco-nerd-fonts/blob/master/fonts/Monaco%20Nerd%20Font%20Complete%20Mono.ttf?raw=true).
-Then, install it in your system and make it default in apps using terminal interfaces (Terminal, iTerm, VSCode, etc).
+Then install it in your system and use it in apps using terminal interfaces (Terminal, iTerm, VSCode, etc).

 2. **Dotfiles**